Sandbox-gVisor/sandbox-cli/README.md

 # gVisor Sandbox CLI

 `sandbox-cli` is a command-line tool designed for in-time configuration of [gVisor Sandbox](https://github.com/Sandbox-gVisor/Sandbox), an open-source container runtime sandbox.
-This CLI tool allows users to perform various operations related to gVisor's callback functions and state management.
+This CLI tool allows users to perform various operations related to gVisor's hook functions and state management.

 ## Usage